akkis/python-scrape/README.md

-# python-scrape
+# python-scrape 🐍

 ## What is this repo?
-It is my very first attemp to scrape some greek eshops' url in order to watch for XBOX gaming console availability
+It is my very first attemp to scrape some greek eshops' url in order to watch for XBOX gaming console availability using python language.